P13: Story Mastery - Edit Well

 Life is a tapestry of stories we’re constantly crafting, questioning, and curating.

-But here’s the catch.
-The stories we tell can work against us.
 False narratives we unconsciously cling to can obscure reality more than any external truth.
-Those stories can hold us back, distort perception, and define limits.
+Many stories can distort our perception, dictate our life decisions and define our boundaries.

 The Edit That Changes Everything